+A PLUS Loan is one of several borrowing options available to parents.
 Parents of college students can sink hours or even days into navigating educational costs.
-From applying for student aid to figuring out a college budget and comparing financing options, the process can be a time suck.
-But the cost isn’t just time; it’s also money.
-On average, parents borrow around $40,000 to finance education in their families.
+From applying for student aid to figuring out a college budget and comparing financing options, the process can be time-consuming.

-And if it leads to a decision to borrow through Parent PLUS loans, this guide can help you find out what’s next.
-We’ll walk you through the Parent PLUS loan application process one step at a time — and point out any minefields to avoid or opportunities to jump on along the way.
+If your research into loan options leads you to Parent PLUS Loans, this guide can help you find out what’s next.
+We’ll walk you through the Parent PLUS Loan application process one step at a time.

 How to apply for a Parent PLUS loan in 6 steps